-- (1) Students with no previous computing science experience should enrol in CMPUT 101, followed by CMPUT 114 and 115.
-Students are strongly encouraged to take CMPUT 272 in Year 1. - (2) At least ★9 in approved options must be at the 300-level or higher. - (3) Specialization students must take ★3 in Group A courses which include CMPUT 304, 340 and 474.
+- (1) There are many routes to the study of Computing Science.
+Students should seek advice from a department advisor or visit our website at www.cs.ualberta. ca/courses.
+CMPUT 272 can be taken in second year.
+Please consult department for advice. - (2) At least $\star 9$ in approved options must be at the 300-level or higher. - (3) Specialization students must take ★3 in Group A courses which include CMPUT 304, 340 and 474.
 A complete list of Group A courses to be offered in a given year is available from the department. - (4) Specialization students must take ★3 in Group B project courses which include CMPUT 400, 401, 410, 412, 414, 415, 422, and 466.
 The department may approve variations in the above requirement on application.
 CMPUT 400 satisfies the project requirement, but cannot be used as ★3 in CMPUT at the 300-level or higher or as a Science option. - (5) Some higher level CMPUT courses may require specific MATH courses as prerequisites.
 These prerequisites should be taken for the MATH or STAT option. - (6) ★6 of the total ★30 in approved options cannot be MATH/STAT/CMPUT.

-183.6.3 Specialization in Computing Science-Minor in Business
+193.6.3 Specialization in Computing Science-Minor in

 Continuation in the Computing Science Specialization program (Business Minor) has the same requirements as Computing Science Specialization.
-Students who meet these continuation requirements may continue with the designation "pursuing a Business Minor within Specialization Computing Science"
+Students who meet these continuation requirements may continue with the designation "pursuing a Business Minor within Specialization Computing Science."

-Specialization with Business Minor students must complete a minimum of \star 21 in CMPUT courses at the 300- or 400-level offered at the University of Alberta.
+Specialization with Business Minor students must complete a minimum of ± 21 in CMPUT courses at the 300- or 400-level offered at the University of Alberta